Continuous Combinatorics of Abelian Group Actions: Higher dimensions

+\begin{remn} In the definition of $\Pi_1$ formulas it is important that we restrict the formula $\psi(v)$ to having a single free variable.
+The statement of Theorem~\ref{thm:tilethmb} (or the corresponding theorem for $F(2^\Z)$) fails for formulas of the form $\varphi=\forall u\ \forall v\ \psi(u, v)$ where $\psi$ is quantifier free.
+Consider, for example, the case of $F(2^\Z)$.
+There is a formula $\varphi$ of the above form which asserts that the unary relations $R_1$, $R_2$, $R_3$ describe a proper $3$-coloring of the $\Z$-graph, and that at most one vertex satisfies $R_3$.
+This formula can easily be seen to hold in the two-tiles graphs $\Gamma^1_{n,p,q}$, but there is no continuous structuring of $F(2^\Z)$ which satisfies $\varphi$. \end{remn}

-\subsection{Higher dimensions}
+\section{Higher dimensions}

-The Twelve Tiles Theorem, Theorem~\ref{thm:tilethm}, can be extended from the two-dimensional case $F(2^{\Z^2})$ to the general $n$-dimensional case $F(2^{\Z^n})$.
-For the applications of the current paper, however, it suffices to establish just a somewhat weaker form of the negative direction of the theorem.
-Namely, we show that a continuous equivariant map from $F(2^{\Z^n})$ to a subshift of finite type implies that there is a corresponding map from the $n$-dimensional $q_1 \times \cdots \times q_n$ torus tile to the subshift for all sufficiently large $q_1,\dots,q_n$.
+The twelve tiles theorem has generalizations from the two-dimensional case $F(2^{\Z^2})$ to the general $n$-dimensional case $F(2^{\Z^n})$.
+For the applications of the current paper, however, it suffices to establish a weaker form of the negative direction of the theorem.
+Namely, we show that a continuous, equivariant map from $F(2^{\Z^n})$ to a subshift of finite type implies that there is a corresponding map from the $n$-dimensional $q_1 \times \cdots \times q_n$ torus tile to the subshift for all sufficiently large $q_1,\dots,q_n$.
 This could be proved by the method of \S\ref{subsec:negtile}, but here we use instead Lemma~\ref{proaction}.